vinaygaba/CopyCat/README.md

 ![Feature Image](images/copycat.png)

-Have you every wanted to have multiple items in your clipboard?
+Have you ever wanted to have multiple items in your clipboard?
 Some links that you wanted to keep handy?
 Messages/Email templates that you use a lot ?
 CopyCat makes all of this possible with the convenience of your Command Line :computer:

 Setup